kamilburda/gimp-export-layers/DEVELOPMENT.md

 ### Quotes in and Around Strings

-Use double quotes everywhere except cases where single quotes or backquotes are used.
+Use single quotes except for cases when double quotes should be used.

-Use single quotes:
+Use double quotes:
-* in element names in non-user messages (to be consistent with e.g. Python exception messages),
+* for docstrings,
+* for emphasizing text in docstrings or comments,
-* in any string containing double quotes (to avoid inserting backslashes).
+* in any string literal enclosed in single quotes (to avoid inserting backslashes).

 In comments and docstrings, wrap element names in backquotes.
 Format function and method names as `function()`.